Apprenticew/BiCAT/README.md

 **

-**Abstract:** DEarly ultrasound screening for breast cancer aims to assess risk in asymptomatic individuals using the standardized Breast Imaging Reporting and Data System (BI-RADS) atlas, enabling more appropriate management recommendations.
+**Abstract:** Early ultrasound screening for breast cancer aims to assess risk in asymptomatic individuals using the standardized Breast Imaging Reporting and Data System (BI-RADS) atlas, enabling more appropriate management recommendations.
 Despite the transformative role of deep learning, the progress in medicine is often hindered by limited labeled training data and a large imbalance between benign and malignant cases (especially for asymptomatic individuals).
 In this article,